 Therefore it is of utmost importance that your site loads super fast.
 And Autoptimizw can help you achieve that.
 It aggregates, minimizes, and caches various CSS and HTML files of your website, which results in faster load times.

-With Redirection Plugin, you can easily create and manage 301 redirects and 404 errors.
+With the Redirection Plugin, you can easily create and manage 301 redirects and 404 errors.
 You can also set up redirections according to the user’s browser.
 This means you can easily redirect all your mobile traffic to your AMP pages for faster load times.

 Well, I love WP forms.
-That’s because with WP forms you can
+That’s because, with WP forms, you can

 - Create multiple types of forms;